 Step 3.
 Drag the article from Assets onto the opened Dossier in Studio.

 Step 4.
 Verify the properties of the Digital article and any of the images.
 Change them when necessary.
-See The restoring process.
+See How it works.

 Step 5.
 Open the article to edit it.

-During the restore action, the following actions take place:
+During the process, the following actions take place:

-Note: When the original Brand does not exist in Studio Server anymore, the article cannot be restored.
+Note: When the original Brand does not exist in Studio Server anymore, the article cannot be opened.

 - The files in the Production Zone are added to Studio Server as a shadow object.